What is a Community Land Trust?

 * Be the driving force behind community projects You can find more information on CLTs at www.communitylandtrusts.org.uk

-What is South Brent CLT doing right now?
+What is South Brent CLT doing?

 How does a CLT home remain affordable in perpetuity for future low to moderate income home buyers?